 Third, the document proposes that Scotland might achieve a place in the Single Market through becoming an ‘associate member’ of EFTA (Para 120).
 The specifics of this kind of arrangement would remain to be seen.
 Fourth, the paper states that Scotland’s financial contribution for participating in the Single Market would ideally come from ‘Scotland’s pro rata share of current UK contributions to the EU’ (Para 134) – it will be interesting to see what the UK government makes of that logic.

 Dr Tobias Lock is Senior Lecturer in European Union Law and Co-Director of the Edinburgh Europa Institute at the University of Edinburgh.
 His research focuses on the EU’s multilevel relations with other legal orders, including the European Convention on Human Rights.

 Dr Arianna Andreangeli is Senior Lecturer in Competition Law at the University of Edinburgh.
 Her research interests include EU competition law, national competition law, markets, innovation, merger control and business regulation.

 The University of Edinburgh

 Owen Kelly OBE is an Associate of the University of Edinburgh Business School.
-He has previously worked extensively in China and other Asian markets, and in both the UK and Scottish Governments.
+He has previously worked extensively in China and other Asian markets, in financial services, and in both the UK and Scottish Governments.